-David Sharp is a Senior Lecturer in the MCT Faculty at the Open University.
+David Sharp is a Professor of Musical Acoustics in the STEM Faculty at the Open University.
 His primary research activities are in the Acoustics Research Group, but he also co-supervises PhD research in the Music Computing Lab.
 David's research interests are in musical acoustics, in particular measuring and evaluating the playing characteristics of wind instruments.
 David regularly delivers interactive talks on sound to both local schoolchildren and the general public.
 He is also an academic consultant for the BBC Coast series and has appeared on the programme several times, carrying out acoustic measurements and demonstrations.

-Andrew Gustar is a part-time interdisciplinary PhD student in the Department of Music, studying with Professor David Rowland (Music) and Kevin McConway (Statistics).
-He is carrying out research in Statistical Musicology entitled 'The demographics of musical works: a statistical approach to historical musicology'.
+Andrew Gustar completed his PhD in the Department of Music, studying with Professor David Rowland (Music) and Kevin McConway (Statistics).
+His PhD thesis focused on research in Statistical Musicology — 'The demographics of musical works: a statistical approach to historical musicology'.
 This work is an evaluation of the application of statistical techniques to datasets relating to the population of musical works.
-The research has included a number of case studies examining published music, recorded music, key and time signatures, and other factors.
+The research included a number of case studies examining published music, recorded music, key and time signatures, and other factors.
 This topic is an offshoot from some methodological challenges encountered during his MA dissertation on the scarcity of Western music with seven beats in the bar.
 His first degree was in Mathematics, and he is a Fellow of the Institute of Actuaries.

 Oliver is a multi-disciplinary artist and researcher in music and multimedia.
 For more than a decade, he has been composing and performing music.
 His newly developed instruments and interactive concerts have lead to performances throughout Europe, USA and Australia.
-Currently, he is conducting PhD in music computing on a self-funded basis at the Technical University of Vienna with lead supervisor Prof Geraldine Fitzpatrick.
-Simon Holland of the Music Computing Lab is acting as external supervisor.
+He completed his PhD in music computing on a self-funded basis at the Technical University of Vienna with lead supervisor Prof Geraldine Fitzpatrick, and Simon Holland of the Music Computing Lab as external supervisor.